ktechlab/ktechlab/README.md

 If this simple method of launching KTechLab does not work, please contact the developers, because you found is a bug.

-## Running by multiple users with same build / install directory
+## Running by multiple users with same build/install directory

 It is possible to run an already compiled and installed version of KTechLab by multiple users.
 In order to do this, run the script